Service Check

 If you do the math for such a configuration, the maximum possible time between a service outage and an alert is 3 minutes.
 It works well, but remember the potential load problems of setting the CHECK INTERVAL to three minutes or below.

 It is always recommended to avoid a TOTAL FAILURES BEFORE ALERT setting of 1.
-As any little hiccup on the network (like a lost ping packet) will immediately send an alert notification—which is probably not what you want if you're looking to minimize false alarms.
+Since any little hiccup on the network (like a lost ping packet) will immediately send an alert notification—which is probably not what you want if you're looking to minimize false alarms.